Nikhil-Doal/ray-tracing/README.md

 ### Core Rendering

-The renderer implements unbiased Monte Carlo path tracing with recursive light transport.
+The renderer implements unbiased **Monte Carlo** path tracing with recursive light calculations.
 At each surface interaction, the integrator evaluates direct illumination via Next Event Estimation (NEE) and indirect illumination via BSDF importance sampling, combining both estimators through Multiple Importance Sampling (MIS) using the power heuristic.
 This eliminates variance spikes that arise when either the light or BSDF sampling strategy alone is poorly suited to the local geometry.

-Russian roulette termination provides unbiased path length reduction: after a configurable depth threshold, paths are stochastically terminated with probability proportional to throughput magnitude, and surviving paths are reweighted by the inverse survival probability.
+A Russian roulette termination provides unbiased path length reduction: after a configurable depth threshold, paths are stochastically terminated with probability proportional to throughput magnitude, and surviving paths are reweighted by the inverse survival probability.
 Combined with a hard throughput clamp, this controls firefly artifacts from degenerate PDF ratios without introducing systematic bias.

-Anti-aliasing is achieved through stochastic sub-pixel sampling — each sample jitters the ray origin within the pixel footprint, and the final pixel value is the mean of all samples.
+Anti-aliasing is achieved through stochastic sub-pixel sampling so that each sample jitters the ray origin within the pixel footprint, and the final pixel value is the mean of all samples.
 Progressive rendering accumulates samples over time, enabling early preview and arbitrarily high sample counts.

 ### Acceleration and Performance

 Scene geometry is organized into a Bounding Volume Hierarchy (BVH) constructed using the Surface Area Heuristic (SAH).
-The BVH reduces ray-scene intersection from O(n) to expected O(log n), which is essential for scenes with millions of primitives.
+The BVH reduces ray-scene intersection from $O(n)$ to expected $O(log(n))$, which is essential for scenes with millions of primitives.
 The GPU path uses an iterative, stack-based BVH traversal with ordered child traversal (near-child-first) to minimize redundant intersection tests.

 On the CPU side, rendering is parallelized via a tile-based work-stealing architecture: the image is subdivided into 64x64 pixel tiles, and a pool of worker threads atomically claims tiles from a shared queue.
 This provides near-linear scaling across cores with minimal synchronization overhead.